durancristhian/scrumello/README.md

 # scrumello

-Small app that reads my tasks of Scrumy and move them to Trello
+> Small app that reads my tasks of Scrumy and move them to Trello

+## License

+Licensed under the MIT license.